 This solution is not work for legacy UEs.

 This solution has impacts on UE.

+Sending one or more of the lists impacts both the UE and the network.
+In particular, it impacts the UE and the AMF and the UDM function in the core network

 The UE may receive list of 2G/3G supporting PLMNs (i.e. list-1).

 The UE may receive the list of 2G/3G decommissioning PLMNs (i.e. list-2)